pnp/blog/content/post/community-sample-engage-your-users-with-sharepoint-stories-reels.md

 {{< image alt="SP List" src="images/blog/community-sample-engage-your-users-with-sharepoint-stories-reels/2-sp-list.png" >}}

-Now it is time to code our SPFx webpart.
+Now it is time to code our SPFx web part.
 Before starting, for all the UI thing, I am using an existing open-source React component called "*react-insta-stories*", that you can find in its GitHub